 DC Fast Chargers get you back on the road fully juiced a lot quicker, but it may cost you more for the advantage of speed.

-Again, these prices all depend on the state you’re in, the rates during the time of charge, and how much energy you’re actually taking from the grid.
+Again, these prices very much depend on where you’re charging, the rates during the time of charge, and how much energy you’re actually taking from the grid.

 DCFC’s like Tesla Superchargers snag DC power directly without having to convert it for your EVs battery, making them much more efficient compared to Level 1 and 2 charging.
 Charging efficiencies range from around 90% to 99%, so for our estimates, we will call it 95%.